bluenviron/mediamtx/README.md

 rtpPort: 8000
 # port of the UDP rtcp listener
 rtcpPort: 8001
+# timeout of read operations
+readTimeout: 5s
+# timeout of write operations
+writeTimeout: 5s
+# script to run when a client connects
+preScript:
+# script to run when a client disconnects
+postScript:
+# enable pprof on port 9999 to monitor performance
+pprof: false

+# these settings are path-dependent.
+The settings under the path 'all' are
+# applied to all paths that does not match another path in the map.
+paths:
+  all:
     # username required to publish
     publishUser:
     # password required to publish
     publishPass:
     # IPs or networks (x.x.x.x/24) allowed to publish
     publishIps: []

     # username required to read
     readUser:
     # password required to read
     readPass:
     # IPs or networks (x.x.x.x/24) allowed to read
     readIps: []

-# script to run when a client connects
-preScript:
-# script to run when a client disconnects
-postScript:

-# timeout of read operations
-readTimeout: 5s
-# timeout of write operations
-writeTimeout: 5s
-# enable pprof on port 9999 to monitor performance
-pprof: false
 ```

 #### Full command-line usage